xiezy1996/xiezy1996.github.io/_pages/about.md

 My research focuses on performance analysis on wireless communications.
 The topics include reconfigurable intelligent surfaces, near-field communications, and next-generation multiple access techniques.

+If you are interested in my work or in collaborating with me, please feel free to have a discussion with me (ziyi.xie@hit.edu.cn).
+I am always looking forward to brilliant minds 😊

 Publications
 ------